LeaHartl/ProcessGlaciers_2023/readme.md

 * Prints glaciers that are gone in GI5 with area, nr, name

 ---
-Misc_GeoProcessing.py contains [stuff that didn't fit anywhere else]
+Misc_GeoProcessing.py [stuff that didn't fit anywhere else]
 * Make raster of flights years (2017 and 2018 per pixel), uses that to make dif dem in m/a for 2016-2017/18 period.
 * clip dif_ma with gi3 boundary (didn't know where to put this, should move to some better place.)
 ---